dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 With a salt, the hash is not based on the value of the password alone.
 The pre-image is made up of the password plus the salt.
 A rainbow table is built for a set of predicted passwords.
 If the hashing of those passwords doesn't include the salt, the rainbow table is useless.
 If the attacker gets a hold of the salt, the rainbow table now needs to be re-computed, which ideally would take a very long time, further mitigating this attack vector.

-> "The trick is to ensure the effort to “break” the hashing exceeds the value that the perpetrators will gain by doing so.
-None of this is about being “unhackable”; it’s about making the difficulty of doing so not worth the effort."
-[Troy Hunt](https://twitter.com/troyhunt)
+> _"The trick is to ensure the effort to “break” the hashing exceeds the value that the perpetrators will gain by doing so.
+None of this is about being “unhackable”; it’s about making the difficulty of doing so not worth the effort."_ - [Troy Hunt](https://twitter.com/troyhunt)

 ## No Need for Speed